MajedElwardy/SSV360/README.md

 ## Acknowledgements
 This work was funded in part by The Knowledge Foundation, Sweden, grant number 20170056, [ViaTecH project](https://a.bth.se/viatech-synergy/).

-We thank all volunteers who generously shared their time to participate in the subjective tests.
-We thank Tobii Pro for their support and providing the HMD with integrated eye-tracker.

 ## Contact
 If you have any question about our SSV360 dataset, please use the [public issues section](https://github.com/MajedElwardy/SSV360/issues) on this Github repo.